Skip to content

 tilemap.tileHeight; // single tile height

 TilemapComponent is @serializable, but the live parsed map it wraps is not — the parsed TiledMapData carries PixiJS textures, which don’t survive JSON.stringify.
-The constructor therefore accepts two alternative inputs: an in-memory map object for the fast-path case where you already have the parsed map, and a mapKey asset path that can be re-resolved from the AssetManager after a reload.
+The constructor therefore accepts three alternative inputs: a source: AssetHandle<TiledMapData> (preferred — captures both the parsed data and the asset path in one argument, which doubles as the prefix for object auto-keys), an in-memory map object for the fast-path case where you already have the parsed map, and a mapKey asset path that can be re-resolved from the AssetManager after a reload.

 interface TilemapComponentOptions {

-/** Parsed Tiled map data (not serializable). */
+/** Parsed Tiled map data — not serializable, no auto-keys. */

 map?: TiledMapData;